alamehan/nice-list/README.md

   * [Sigils](https://www.figma.com/community/plugin/755929849994721127/sigils) - Sigils are avatars generated for Urbit IDs, which can be thought of as IP addresses.

 * Miscellaneous
-  * [Design Inspo](https://www.figma.com/community/plugin/738775292786594626/Design-Inspo) - The best way to quickly look for design inspiration while you work.
-  * [Inspyre](https://www.figma.com/community/plugin/788238141732031933/Inspyre) - The perfect icon, inspiration for a logo, or the perfect component.
   * [Minimap](https://www.figma.com/community/plugin/772952119002135124/Minimap) - Navigate your canvas like an adventure at sea, with a map in hand.
-  * [Time Machine](https://www.figma.com/community/plugin/734492262527930956/Time-Machine) - Time Machine saves and organizes work that you want to look back on.
   * [Figma Chat](https://www.figma.com/community/plugin/742073255743594050/Figma-Chat) - This plugin helps you to interact inside your files with other peoples.
   * [Yasou](https://www.figma.com/community/plugin/835158600797781836/Yasou---Team-Video-Calls) - Enables teams that work together on a file to do audio or video calls.
+  * [Live Preview](https://www.figma.com/community/plugin/849390271196300773/Live-Preview) - Easily share a live preview of your Figma prototype with others.
   * [Anima](https://www.figma.com/community/plugin/857346721138427857/Anima) - Design rich prototypes in minutes, publish live websites, and export HTML.
-  * [Live Preview](https://www.figma.com/community/plugin/849390271196300773/Live-Preview) - Easily share a live preview of your Figma prototype with others.
   * [Marvel Prototyping](https://www.figma.com/community/plugin/733702238760085035/Marvel-Prototyping) - Seamlessly sync frames from Figma to new or existing Marvel projects.
   * [Useberry](https://www.figma.com/community/plugin/788799088384104964/Useberry) - An online user-testing tool that helps UI/UX designers get rich user feedback.
   * [Figmotion](https://www.figma.com/community/plugin/733025261168520714/Figmotion) - Figmotion is an animation tool built right in Figma.
 Makes the entry into animation easier.